What is the Disney Vacation Club

 The Disney Vacation Club (DVC) is a vacation model which uses a point system based on a real estate interest.
 It’s similar to a timeshare, in that when you purchase a membership you own an interest in a Disney Vacation Club Resort.
-The interest you own then generates an annual allotment of points based on the size of the interest purchased.
+The interest you hold then generates an annual allotment of points based on the size of the interest purchased.
 The time of year that you receive your points is called the Use Year.
-This annual time frame is not to be confused with the calendar year.
+This yearly time frame is not to be confused with the calendar year.

-- Size of accommodations: A deluxe studio will cost fewer points than a three bedroom Grand Villa.
+Size of accommodations: A deluxe studio will cost fewer points than a three bedroom Grand Villa.

-- Length of stay: Needless to say, the longer you stay, the more points it will cost your family.
+Length of stay: Needless to say, the longer you stay, the more points it will cost your family.

-One of the biggest perks of owning a Membership with the Disney Vacation Club, is the flexibility of the point system.
-Points earned this year can be banked and added to next year’s points, giving you a larger sum to spend for a greater vacation experience.
+One of the biggest perks of owning a Membership with the Disney Vacation Club is the flexibility of the point system.
+Points earned this year can be banked and added to next year’s points, giving you a more substantial sum to spend for a greater vacation experience.
 Alternatively, points from next year can be borrowed against and added to your current balance- enabling you to increase the value of your Disney experience in the current Use Year.
 Another way to increase point earnings is to purchase an additional interest in a DVC Resort.

-One of the greatest advantages of a Disney Vacation Club Membership over conventional travel, is that the points will never decrease in value.
+One of the most significant advantages of a Disney Vacation Club Membership over conventional travel is that the points will never decrease in value.
 There will never be a cost increase.
 The point charts do adjust each year based on seasonal demand, and as the calendar changes, but the overall value of your points are inflation-proof.
 So, if the vacation points increase by 6 points in a particular week of the year, then 6 points will be subtracted from someplace else on the chart that year.
 That is a DVC guarantee!